Retrograde analysis: The a posteriori (AP) convention

 In order to solve this problem, it must be considered what White's last move was.
 If the king or rook moved, then White cannot castle.
 It has been established that the f5 pawn started on f2, so the only way White could have moved a pawn is if the last move was gxf7, to which Black has immediately replied ...g7–g5.
 If this is in fact the case, then White can play 1.fxg6 (an en passant capture).
 It has thus been proved that if White can castle, then 1.fxg6 ep is legal.

-The solution as originally given was 1.fxg6 ep (intending to prove its legality a posteriori by castling) 1...Bc5 (preventing castling and threatening ...Bf2+, which would force a king move and delegitimize the en passant capture) 2.e3 fxe3 3.O-O (sacrificing a rook in order to legitimize the en passant capture; if 3.d4 Bb4+ forces a king move and prevents castling) ...e2+ 4.Kg2 exf1=Q+ 5.Kxf1 and White has a won position.
+The solution as originally given was 1.fxg6 ep (intending to prove its legality a posteriori by castling) 1...Bc5 (preventing castling and threatening ...Bf2+, which would force a king move and delegitimize the en passant capture) 2.e3 fxe3 3.0-0 (sacrificing a rook in order to legitimize the en passant capture; if 3.d4 Bb4+ forces a king move and prevents castling) ...e2+ 4.Kg2 exf1=Q+ 5.Kxf1 and White has a won position.

-This composition was highly controversial when first published, due in part to the "non-chess" motivations behind the moves 1...Bc5, 2.e3 and 3.O-O, and provoked heated debate in chess problemist circles.
+This composition was highly controversial when first published, due in part to the "non-chess" motivations behind the moves 1...Bc5, 2.e3 and 3.0-0, and provoked heated debate in chess problemist circles.
 Amid the controversy, it was overlooked that the win is not clear in the final position, and in fact Black could have won with 3...exd2+! (instead of 3...e2+) 4.Kg2 e3.